kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 `constraints.ScaleDown.dealySeconds` value is picked in the following order:

 - from the HPA configuration, use that value
-- from the command-line option `--horizontal-pod-autoscaler-downscale-stabilization-window`.
+- from the command-line options.
 Check the [Command Line Option Changes][] section.
 - from the hardcoded default value `300`.

 For the `scaleDown` constraint both `pods` and `percent` are set to maximum possible values.